tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 ### URL Design and Mapping
 Let's start by considering the URL problem.
 One way we could handle this problem is to use the unique ID for each category within the URL.
 For example, we could create URLs like `/rango/category/1/` or `/rango/category/2/`, where the numbers correspond to the categories with unique IDs 1 and 2 respectively.
 However, it is not possible to infer what the category is about just from the ID.

 Instead, we could use the category name as part of the URL.
 For example, we can imagine that the URL `/rango/category/python/` would lead us to a list of pages related to Python.
 This is a simple, readable and meaningful URL.
-If we go with this approach, we'll also have to handle categories that have multiple words, like 'Other Frameworks', etc.
+If we go with this approach, we'll also have to handle categories that have multiple words, like 'Other Frameworks', etc. Putting spaces in URLs is generally regarded as bad practice (as we describe below).
+Spaces need to be [*percent encoded*](https://www.w3schools.com/tags/ref_urlencode.asp).
+For example, the percent encoded string for `Other Frameworks` would read `Other%20Frameworks`.
+Messy!

 T> ### Clean your URLs
 T> Designing clean and readable URLs is an important aspect of web design.
 See [Wikipedia's article on Clean URLs](http://en.wikipedia.org/wiki/Clean_URL) for more details.

-To handle this problem we are going to make use of the `slugify` function provided by Django.
+To solve this problem, we will make use of the so-called `slugify()` function provided by Django.

 <!-->
 <http://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django>
 -->
 ### Update Category Table with a Slug Field
 To make readable URLs, we need to include a slug field in the `Category` model.
-First we need to import the function `slugify` from Django that will replace whitespace with hyphens - for example, `"how do i create a slug in django"` turns into `"how-do-i-create-a-slug-in-django"`.
+First, we need to import the function `slugify` from Django that will replace whitespace with hyphens, circumnavigating the percent encoded problem.
+For example, `"how do i create a slug in django"` turns into `"how-do-i-create-a-slug-in-django"`.

 W> ### Unsafe URLs
 W> While you can use spaces in URLs, it is considered to be unsafe to use them.
 Check out the [Internet Engineering Task Force Memo on URLs](http://www.ietf.org/rfc/rfc1738.txt) to read more.

-Next we need to override the `save()` method of the `Category` model, which we will call the `slugify` method and update the `slug` field with it.
-Note that every time the category name changes, the slug will also change.
-Update your model, as shown below, and add in the import.
+Next, we need to override the `save()` method of the `Category` model.
+This overridden function will call the `slugify()` function and update the new `slug` field with it.
+Note that every time the category name changes, the slug will also change -- the `save()` method is always called when creating or updating an instance of a Django model.
+Update your `Category` model as shown below -- and don't forget to add in the import at the top.

 {lang="python",linenos=off}
 	from django.template.defaultfilters import slugify